Workers Compensation Lawyer in Tampa, FL

 REQUIREMENTS FOR TAMPA EMPLOYERS UNDER THE WORKERS’ COMPENSATION SYSTEM

 If your Tampa employer must offer workers’ compensation coverage, the company is responsible for offering medical treatment coverage through an insurer.
 This treatment includes care from an authorized primary physician and any medically necessary specialists.
 It must cover all medically necessary treatment authorized by a licensed medical professional, including physician visits, hospitalization, x-rays and MRIs, physical therapy, prescription drugs, and medical supplies and devices.
 Mileage reimbursement for any medical visits to those on the approved list must be covered as well.
+If you believe your employer is violating the law with your compensation case, contact our workers compensation lawyer.

 Make sure that the doctor sends all bills to your place of employment for payment.